olibatstone/11ty-portfolio/src/selected-work/unlocking-gifting-revenue/index.md

 ## Summary

 I designed and launched garden membership gifting ahead of Christmas to drive seasonal revenue.
 I simplified the flow, upgraded the calendar UI, and added receiver reassurance features.
-Visitors bought 505 gifts worth £32k in three months and 13 new gardens initiated partnership discussions.
+Visitors bought 505 gifts worth £32k in three months, with 80% of over 65 year olds who received a gift rating the experience as very easy in a survey.
+13 new gardens also initiated partnership discussions.

 ## Problem